MrDrMcCoy/vura/readme.md

 4. Paste the URL in the URL field of the UI
 5. Give the repository a name without spaces or special characters
 6. Press the Create button
+7. Migrate the VURA appliance to your desired environment
-7. You may now either download the ISO image and attach it to your VM to upgrade it, or paste the Update URL into the administration page of your appliance
+8. You may now either download the ISO image and attach it to your VM to upgrade it, or paste the Update URL into the administration page of your appliance

 [Source Version]